Evidence Level

 What is the recommended dosage of Anatabine?

-Does Anatabine interact with medications?
+Does Anatabine interact with any medications?